Stygian84/BookSwap/README.md

 - Initiate regular book clubs or discussion forums to nurture a community around the project, forming a group of dedicated users who can introduce it to new users
 - Improve search function (able to search by author, tolerate typos)
 - Improve filter function (users should be able to apply more than one filter at one time (now limited by Firebase))
-- Introduce Live Chat function to facilitate book exchange
+- Improve Live Chat function to facilitate book exchange so that users can chat with any known other users
 - Add feature for users to indicate book condition (new, read once, well-loved, lightly annotated, heavily annotated)